budget as a freelancer

 Common Mistakes When You Budget as a Freelancer

-• Mixing business and personal money: Buying groceries on the same debit card you use to pay for your Adobe Creative Cloud subscription.
-This makes it impossible to know if your business is actually profitable.
+• Mixing business and personal money: Buying groceries on the exact same debit card you use to pay for your Adobe Creative Cloud subscription.
+This makes it mathematically impossible to know if your business is actually profitable.

-• Upgrading lifestyle too fast: Having one $8,000 month and immediately financing a new car or moving into a more expensive apartment, assuming that $8k is your new normal.
+• Upgrading lifestyle too fast: Having one $8,000 month and immediately financing a new car or moving into a more expensive apartment, assuming that $8k is your permanent new normal.

 Step 1: Calculate Your Bare-Bones Baseline

 Your baseline is the absolute minimum amount of money you need to keep the lights on, your internet running, and your business operational.
 It strips away dining out, new gear purchases, and vacations.
+It is your survival number.

 Step 2: Build the One-Month Buffer